SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 - **GitHub App Name** – Your app's name.
 - **Homepage URL** – You can use any URL, such as `https://www.sonarqube.org/`.
 - **User authorization callback URL** – Your instance's base URL.
 For example, `https://yourinstance.sonarqube.com`.
 - **Webhook URL** – To improve security, webhooks, by default, are not allowed to point to the SonarQube server since version 8.9LTS, therefore we recommend that you disable the feature.
-You should clear the **Webhook Active** checkbox to silence a forthcoming deprecation warning, and clear the **Webhook URL** and **Webhook secret** fields when creating your Github app.
+Unless you want to enable code scanning alerts for security vulnerabilities in GitHub, you should clear the **Webhook Active** checkbox to silence a forthcoming deprecation warning, and clear the **Webhook URL** and **Webhook secret** fields when creating your GitHub App.
 - Grant access for the following **Repository permissions**:

   | Permission          | Access       |